atgu/ukbb_pan_ancestry/website/docs/hail-format.md

 ht_idx = hl.read_table(get_ld_variant_index_path(pop='AFR'))
 ```

-The variant indices has the following schema and `idx` corresponds to a row/column index in `BlockMatrix`.
+The variant indices table has the following schema and `idx` corresponds to a row/column index in `BlockMatrix`.
 ```
 ----------------------------------------
 Global fields: